ocaml/v2.ocaml.org/site/learn/tutorials/stream_expressions.md

 *Table of contents*

+**NOTE**: the stream expressions are based on camlp4, whose usage is discouraged in modern OCaml as it's incompatible with ppx (syntactic preprocessors).

 ## Stream Expressions
 Streams are very powerful and concise once the necessary tools (stream builders, combinators, and other utilities) are in place.
 However, the